EOLab-HSRW/drones/introduction/README.md

 This documentation is designed for three types of readers/users, and makes a **strong assumption** that everyone knows **the basics of drones**:
 - **Operators/Pilots**: This user is primarily interested in performing manually operated missions, so the [Common Operational Manual](/common-operational-manual/README.html) section covers all the information necessary for an operator/pilot to use our self-built drones.
-- **Developers (application layer)**: This user is interested in performing assisted or autonomous missions with our drones, so the [Developers](/developers/README) section provides indispensable resources to develop autonomous applications.
+- **Developers (application layer)**: This user is interested in performing assisted or autonomous missions with our drones, so the [Developers](/developers/README) section provides relevant resources to develop autonomous applications.
 - **Maintainers**: User in charge of maintaining the hardware and software infrastructure for the previous users as well as the documentation.

 *What if you are not yet familiar with the basics of drones?* in that case you can visit the external link [Basic concepts - PX4 Docs](https://docs.px4.io/main/en/getting_started/px4_basic_concepts.html).
 For now there are no intentions to include educational material to start from zero on drones as this only increases the overhead of the documentation.